 Governing Body Structure

-We hold Full Governing Body Meetings once a term.
+We hold Full Governing Body Meetings twice a term and Resources (Finance) Committee meetings once a term.

 Under legislation (Education Act 2002) the Governing Body’s purpose is to “Conduct the school with a view to promoting high standards of educational achievement at the school”.